metacpan/metacpan-cpan-extracted/distros/A/At/README.md

 $at->repo_applyWrites( $at->did, [ ... ] );
 ```

-Apply a batch transaction of creates, updates, and deletes.
+Apply a batch transaction of repository creates, updates, and deletes.
+Requires auth, implemented by PDS.

 Expected parameters include:

 - `repo` - required

-    The handle or DID of the repo.
+    The handle or DID of the repo (aka, current account).

 - `writes`